 It is a component that expresses directly its intention and responsibility without adding logic that could make us think that does more than one task at the same time.

-The presenter centralizes the flow of the events, that help us to:
+The presenter centralizes the flow of the events, that helps us to:

-- Debug, in the opposite it gets more complicated, especially if you work with binding systems.
+- Debug, on the opposite, gets more complicated, especially if you work with binding systems.

 - It is easier to trace the origin of the events, the relations between an event and the service responsible for managing it are known at a glance.